 New F-1 international students have an INR hold on their CSU account.
 This hold prevents course registration.
-The INR hold is removed once a student completes the Vikes Info Passport (V.I.P) class and/or upload copies of their immigration documents AFTER arriving in the USA.
+The INR hold is removed once a student completes the Vikes International Check-In (V.I.C.) program and/or upload copies of their immigration documents AFTER arriving in the USA.

 All students should meet with an academic advisor prior to registering for courses to ensure proper course enrollment, an important component in maintaining F-1 status.
 After meeting with an advisor, students can register for classes using CampusNet.
 Special registration processes like departmental approvals and pre-requisite overrides must be handled in advance.
 If a class is full, please join the waitlist.
 For advice on how to use the Add/Drop function in CampusNet please visit the Register for Classes website which contains a helpful "How to Enroll" video.

 Identifying your academic advisor at Cleveland State is easy!
 Check your “Success Network” in Starfish to identify your assigned academic advisor.
 To access your Starfish account:

 - Log into CampusNet from the CSU main web page